addisonglobal/frontend-technical-test/README.md

 ## Technology

-At Addison Global, we're big fans of React and React Native.
-Our stack consists of React, Redux, Redux-Saga, Flow, Ramda.js, Reselect, and Jest. we encourage you to solve the task in this stack, if you're comfortable with it.
-Solutions using React Native are preferred.
+At Addison Global, we're big fans of React.
+Our stack consists of React, Hooks, Typescript, State machines with Xstate, Ramda.js, CSS in JS with Emotion, Cypress and Jest. we encourage you to solve the task in this stack, if you're comfortable with it.
+Solutions using React are preferred.
 If you choose to use web platform to implement your solution then <a href="https://github.com/facebookincubator/create-react-app" target="_blank">create-react-app</a> is a standard way of starting the project.

 You're also free to use a component library to get you started and any other package that you find required.